5 Basic Cooking Skills Children Need to LearnHealthy Pregnancy, Baby & Child

 It is surprising how many adults have no idea how to roast a chicken having come to rely on boneless, skinless chicken breasts and other separate poultry cuts from the supermarket for so many years.

-Roasting a chicken is embarrassingly simple and a key skill for adolescents to learn as it will not only encourage them to seek quality chicken from local, small poultry producers but it will also provide them a ready supply of chicken bones for making homemade bone broth and nourishing soups.
+Roasting a chicken is embarrassingly simple and one of the key cooking skills for adolescents to learn as it will not only encourage them to seek quality chicken from local, small poultry producers but it will also provide them a ready supply of chicken bones for making homemade bone broth and nourishing soups.

 Roasting a whole chicken as opposed to buying individual parts is also much more budget friendly with plenty of leftovers provided from that single cooking event.
 Saving time is very important for many young people!